Roanis/atg-tdd/README.md

 2. The ```@RunWith(NucleusAwareSuite.class)``` is used, so that the custom JUnit runner picks up the ```@RunNucleus``` annotation and acts on it.
 3. ```@SuiteClasses({ProfileTestSuite.class ...})``` is a standard JUnit annotation, which runs all the test suites provided, as part of the overall suite.
 4. The build is configured to only run test classes with a name of AllTests.
 This ensures we start Nucleus once, run all the tests and then stop Nucleus at the end.
-The [gradle build file](https://github.com/Roanis/atg-tdd/blob/master/build.gradle) for this project contains such a configuration.
+The [gradle build file](https://github.com/Roanis/atg-tdd/blob/master/build.gradle) for this project contains such a configuration, in the ```test``` section.

 **Note** Ideally, we wouldn't need a separate module for the unit tests at all.
 They'd be in MyModule/src/test/java.
 To make that work, we'd need a custom configuration layer (e.g. ATG-testConfig-Path: testconfig) in MyModule, which would only be used during testing.
 However, custom layers don't seem to work in DUST.
 So that option isn't available.